The 3-Step keyword secret to ranking on Google's first page.

 Once you’ve implemented a solid SEO strategy, it can take 4-6 months to start seeing an increase in traffic, but once you’ve got some momentum you can expect to see your traffic increase each month as your business becomes more visible in search results.

-On the other hand, low, declining or fluctuating traffic can be a red flag signalling potential issues with your keyword targeting, website content or even technical SEO issues
+On the other hand, low, declining or fluctuating traffic can be a red flag signalling potential issues with your keyword targeting, website content or even technical SEO issues.

 To achieve next-level success with your SEO, I recommend spending some time each month digging into the details to see which pages are driving the most traffic (and which are getting no traffic), how long people are spending on your site (time on-site), how many people are taking action (conversions), and how many people are leaving straight away (bounce rate).